Prince Paul (producer): 1980s and 1990s

+Prince Paul also contributed to several other projects during this time period.
+He produced three songs for Boogie Down Productions' 1992 album Sex and Violence, though later expressed frustration that the group released the album before he had finalized and polished those tracks.
+In 1995, Paul and Teo Macero collaborated to produce the solo debut from guitarist Vernon Reid, and in 1996 he appeared on the compilation album America Is Dying Slowly.
+Additionally, Paul joined forces with Amityville rapper Superstar to launch a supergroup called Horror City.
+Paul produced a Horror City album, but proved unable to successfully market the album to any record labels.
+Ultimately, Paul decided to offer Horror City as a free download in 2010.

 In 1996, during the early recording sessions for Stakes Is High, De La Soul and Prince Paul decided to part ways.
 Although Paul was not involved in the making of the album, he has praised it in several interviews, once saying, "I was going through a serious transition period in my life when that album dropped.
 I was trying to figure out the next thing I was going to do; I was going through a custody case for my son, and I was running out of money.
 There were a lot of things going on at the time and in a sense, that album pulled me through everything."

-After this he released two solo albums: Psychoanalysis: What Is It? and A Prince Among Thieves, featuring Big Daddy Kane, Xzibit, Kool Keith, and Everlast.
+After splitting from De La Soul, Paul released two solo albums in the following years: Psychoanalysis: What Is It?
+(1996) and A Prince Among Thieves (1999).
+These albums featured a wide range of rappers, including Big Daddy Kane, Xzibit, Kool Keith, and Everlast.
 When Paul was recording Psychoanalysis he thought his career was over and had a hard time finding people who wanted to be involved with the project.
 Many of the vocals were provided by friends of his from outside the music industry.
 Years later he recalled thinking, "Some people might get butt-hurt about it, but so what?
-It’s probably the last record I’ll make anyway,” during the recording of "Beautiful Night (Manic Psychopath)".
+It's probably the last record I'll make anyway," during the recording of "Beautiful Night (Manic Psychopath)".
 The song is very dark and deals with date rape, racism, and violence.